MIDAP

 The MIDAP Solution

-MIDAP facilitates early diagnosis of life-threatening skin cancers through a scalable teledermatology model.
+MIDAP facilitates early diagnosis through a scalable teledermatology model:

-- Suspected cases are referred for timely treatment
+- Suspected cases are referred for timely medical care.

 How MIDAP Works